 At present, between 60% and 70% of all application workloads are virtualized, according to market data; yet, more than 80% of servers are not running a hypervisor.
-It goes without saying that each data centre has a different combination of servers running both virtualized and non-virtualized applications.
+It goes without saying that each data center has a different combination of servers running both virtualized and non-virtualized applications.
 This combination should be covered by all of the data center's network solutions.
-The network problems that old VLAN technology produced in data centres were addressed by the IETF-recommended Virtual Extensible LAN (VXLAN) standard.
+The network problems that old virtual local area network technology produced in data centers were addressed by the IETF-recommended VXLAN standard.
 The VXLAN standard provides the improved scalability of Layer 2 segmentation and variable workload allocation required by current application demands.

-IV.
 LITERATURE REVIEW